 And that’s how I stopped using pylint and removed it from my CI scripts.
 My apologies to pylint authors and maintainers: you did a really great job all these years, but I now believe it’s time for me to move on and use new and better tools instead.

 This is not the end of the story of my never-ending quest of tools to help me write better Python code.
-There are more things to be said about linting in Python, so stay tuned for the next episode!
+You can read the rest of the story in Hello flake8.

 Thanks for reading this far :)